May 5, 2007 Articles of

 WASHINGTON — "Miz Julia" doled out a steady stream of advice, practical and

-worked throughout the Washington, D.C., area for the firm Pamela Martin &
+who worked throughout the Washington, D.C., area for the firm Pamela Martin

-Associates.
-Her newsletters, excerpted in court records, were a virtual how-to
+& Associates.
+Her newsletters, excerpted in court records, were a virtual

-manual for avoiding all kinds of trouble in a business said to specialize in
+how-to manual for avoiding all kinds of trouble in a business said to specialize

-erotic fantasies.
-"One never quite knows where evil, i.e., the vice squad is
+in erotic fantasies.
+"One never quite knows where evil, i.e., the vice squad

-lurking in this business," read one entry from 1995.
-"The misogynists get a real
+is lurking in this business," read one entry from 1995.
+"The misogynists get

 opportunity!!! ...
 Therefore, you are to lock, double lock, triple lock all